aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/textoptions/_index.md

 ### capsType {#capsType--}

-Gets and sets the text caps type.
+Gets and sets the caps type for texts of the shape.

 ```javascript
 capsType : TextCapsType;